 Additionally, trends need to be relatively stable to be able to estimate them accurately and allow for predictions.
 A dynamic regression model in which the linear relationships are allowed to change over time could have been used, but this would require more data than are currently available.

-[33]
+Another limitation of this study is that the level of analysis (i.e. the local area) does not necessarily correspond to that of the intervention.
+A cumulative impact zone for example is generally smaller than a local area (in fact, an area can have more than one CIZ) [33], which will add non-differential misclassification bias and dilute the potential effect.

 In this natural experiment, in which we could only estimate, with reasonable accuracy, the moment the actual change in policy had occurred, we still cannot exclude the possibility that the observed effects are not the result of the change in policy, but of some other – hitherto unknown – endogenous factor.
 Because the data used to generate the synthetic control was of corresponding accuracy for all areas we believe this to be unlikely.
 Nonetheless, variation is likely to have been introduced by other factors, such as changes in the extent of delivery of SBIs (Screening and Brief Interventions) in different areas (as is obvious from the variability in effect sizes in both the main and the validation analyses).
+Similarly, we cannot completely exclude some effects as a result of ‘regression to the mean’.
+However, the null effect observed in the validation analyses, which included areas with similar or higher baseline alcohol-related burden, is reassuring.
+Moreover, based on their 2009 alcohol-related hospital admission rates the intervention areas had widely different baseline rates, being ranked between 6th and 298th (of 353 principal authorities).

 In the absence of randomized, controlled trials but in the presence of a reasonable control pool of local areas without a change in policy, the Bayesian structural time-series models used here enable the use of a natural experiment design and provide an important alternative analysis strategy.
 Compared to alternative methods such as ‘difference-indifferences’ designs [34, 35] and interrupted time-series [36], the current method has several advantages such as the inclusion of posterior uncertainty about which predictors to use and their coefficients [21, 37], the inclusion of subjective data in defining the priors, and the accommodation of both longitudinal and cross-sectional heterogeneity and serial autocorrelation [21, 38].
 Moreover, by using Bayesian model averaging the model mitigates issues of arbitrary selection of covariates [22] and overfitting as a result of use of point estimates only [21].
+An additional strength of this method is that it does not depend on the outcome being linear.
+Because of the use of comparative time series to construct the synthetic outcome, any confounder that affects all time-series, such as for example national policies or austerity, will also automatically be controlled for.
+Moreover, in contrast to conventional regression methods, they can be used to evaluate the impact of an intervention on a single unit (i.e. a local area; a street for example) rather than estimating average effects only.
 And finally, a particular strength of this method is the ability to make direct comparisons between different intervention areas to identify components of the intervention that may be associated with increased (or reduced) impact, which is of interest for future work.